Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 Uses:

-• Shaving edges of trim in corners, removing material from back of trim.
+• Shaving trim edges in corners, removing material from the back of the trim board.

-Ofter overlooked but a much needed tool, the belt sander comes into play for tricky pieces of trim that need adjusting because of layout issues with the house or drywall that needs to be corrected.
+Often overlooked but a much-needed tool, the belt sander comes into play for tricky pieces of trim that need adjusting because of layout issues with the house or drywall that needs to be corrected.

 Summary